If you’re a Star Wars fan, there’s no finer time to be alive.

 Millenium Falcon: Smuggler’s Run is so immersive, so unlike any other ride, that there’s usually silence in the elevator ride back to the main floor as former smugglers absorb the experience they’ve just enjoyed.
 It really is the ultimate ride for Star Wars fans.

 Smuggler’s Run is also setting the bar for the next ride that’ll open in Star Wars Galaxy’s Edge… Star Wars: Rise of the Resistance.
-This ride is still under construction and is slated to open in January 2020, but fans can be sure that it will be as phenomenal as Smuggler’s Run… if not more.
+Now open, this ride is as phenomenal as Smuggler’s Run… if not more.

 No matter how you look at it, Star Wars Galaxy’s Edge is the ultimate destination for any Star Wars fan but reading about it will never be as incredible as actually experiencing it.
 So go… and may the Force be with you.

 |Disneyland||Disney’s California Adventure|